horia141/jupiter/docs/install.md

 $ pip install -r requirements.txt
 ```

-Instead of running the Docker image, you can directly run the scripts, like so:
+Now, instead of running the Docker image, you can directly run the scripts, like so:

 ```bash
 $ cd ~/my-jupier-work-dir